factmaven/disable-blogging/README.md

 ### Notice
 This plugin does not delete any data on WordPress.
 It simply hides and disables those features that are blog related.
 If you have any existing, posts, comments, categories and tags on your website; they must be manually deleted if you do not want to keep any of that information.

-### Notice
-No settings or configuration needed, activate and enjoy.

 ## Frequently Asked Questions

 ### Are these changes permanent?